13 Jun IRS Announces Increase in Audits of Alimony Deductions and Income

 Jeffrey M. Bloom has more than 20 years of experience handling divorce cases for individuals in Hudson and Bergen Counties.
 He understands the tax consequences associated with spousal support payments, and he can help ensure you comply with IRS requirements in order to avoid penalties associated with improper documentation.

 If you need assistance with a divorce matter, please contact the Law Offices of Jeffrey M. Bloom today to schedule a consultation.
-Mr. Bloom serves clients in Hudson and Bergen Counties from his offices in Hackensack and West New York.
+Mr. Bloom serves clients in Hudson and Bergen Counties from his offices in West New York.